urbaman/fate_condensed/5 - Challenges, Conflicts, and Contests.md

 Unfortunately, now that all the PCs in the scene have acted, Ruth has no choice but to pick one of the cultists to go next.
 She chooses the masked acolyte.
 The GM smiles, because they know that once the acolyte acts, she can have the cultists act until the end of the round, at which point they can choose the masked acolyte to start the next exchange.
 The PCs may have gotten a good first hit in, but now the cultists get to fight back.

 This method of determining turn order goes by several names in online discussion: elective action order, and “popcorn,” “handoff,” or “Balsera Style” initiative, the last one named after Fate Core author Leonard Balsera, who planted the seed of the idea.
-You can learn more about this method and its strategies at https://www.deadlyfredly.com/2012/02/marvel/
+[You can learn more about this method and its strategies](https://www.deadlyfredly.com/2012/02/marvel/).

 Teamwork